Everything Comms With AI offers, and where to begin

 Step 3: Refine with your expertise

 AI doesn't know your organisation's politics, your stakeholders' preferences, or the context that makes communications work.
-Take the draft and apply your knowledge:
+Take the draft and apply your knowledge: adjust tone, add specific examples, remove anything that doesn't ring true, and check for accuracy.

 Step 4: Use the checklist

-Before you publish, send, or share — work through the human review checklist.
+Before you publish, send, or share, work through the human review checklist.
 These catch the things AI tends to miss: brand consistency, legal considerations, factual accuracy, and appropriateness for context.

 Working with AI prompts safely

-A few things to remember when using AI — or see the full guide: Using AI Safely.
+A few things to remember when using AI.
+Or see the full guide: Using AI Safely.

 - Don't paste confidential information into public AI tools.
 Use enterprise versions or anonymise sensitive details.